llm-workflow-engine/llm-workflow-engine/docs/functions.rst

 method.

 Finally, for full control, you may override the ``get_config()`` method of the base ``Function`` class, and return a dictionary of the function definition.
+This approach allows passing much more robust function definitions to the LLM -- check out the example functions provided with the project for an example of overriding ``get_config()`` using `Pydantic <https://docs.pydantic.dev/latest/>`_ schemas.

 -----------------------------------------------